AndrewAi/Sauce/README.md

 # Sauce
 Repo for an ionic to-list app as part of a project i have to do for college

-Sauce is the name of the Ionic list app that I required to create as part of my college course.
+Sauce is the name of the Ionic list app that I was required to create as part of my college course.

 The app has a simple design.
 in the header of the app there is a text box, which allows you to input your task.